 - They are located mainly in the armpits and genital area

 - The sweat produced is thick, clear, and a bit sticky

 - The sweat contains proteins, fats, and other substances

-- Bacteria on the surface of the skin feast on these substances which causes an unpleasant odor
+- The sweat is odorless, but bacteria on the surface of the skin feast on the proteins, fats, etc. which causes an unpleasant odor

 - The glands are present at birth, but they do not begin to function until the hormonal surge of puberty